srikantpatnaik/gnu-linux.org/content/pages/consultancy.rst

 |

-We will provide free web support on GNU/Linux tools, Android customizations and more.
+We provide support on GNU/Linux tools, Android customizations and more.

 **Embedded Linux**	Linux on ARM devices - Optimizing boot time and resources, Qt5/Qt4, directFB based UI, Busybox customizations, uClibc and glibC based applications